Calflora Logo Calflora provides information on wild California plants for conservation, education, and appreciation.

 stem succulent

-Transcribed from Lum/Walker codes except that occurrences of 'not specified' were replaced with my interpretation of description in Munz or the Jepson Manual.
+Transcribed from Lum/Walker codes except that occurrences of 'not specified' were replaced with an interpretation of description in Munz or the Jepson Manual.
 For taxa included in the CNPS Inventory (1994), this field contains the lifeform descriptor used in that database (some infrequently-used adjectives have been dropped).
 For taxa not included in either Lum/Walker or the CNPS Inventory, this field contains transcriptions of data from the USDA PLANTS database.
-All Pteridophytes were reclassified as lifeform 'Fern' on 30 January 2001.
-All Ericaceae (Monotropoideae) previously marked 'saprophytic' reclassified as 'mycoparasitic' per communication with Garry Wallace (Wallace 1975) on 13 March 2001.
+All Pteridophytes are classified as lifeform 'Fern'.
+All Ericaceae (Monotropoideae) previously marked 'saprophytic' reclassified as 'mycoparasitic' per communication with Garry Wallace (Wallace 1975).

 Example: CA Endemic